 Results: Seventy children were included in the study.
 Immune etiologies contributed to 20 (28.58%) cases and central nervous system infections for 16 (22.86%) cases.
-Seventy (100%) children had altered sensorium, 51 (72.8%) children had fever and 46 (65.7%) children had seizures.
+Seventy children (100%) had altered sensorium, 51 children (72.8%) had fever and 46 children (65.7%) had seizures.
 Two (2.8%) children expired (one in each of tuberculous meningitis and autoimmune encephalitis).
-Among those who survived, 2 (2.9%) children had moderately severe disability, 8 (11.7%) had slight disability and 7 (10.2%) were symptomatic but without significant disability at discharge.
+Among those who survived, three children had a modified Rankin score of 4, eight had a score of 2, and seven had a score of 2.
 On follow-up, the majority of patients had a Gross Motor Function Classification/Manual Ability Classification System score of 1 and a favorable epilepsy score on the Early Childhood Epilepsy Severity Scale.
 The average social quotient was found to be 95.60.